cybertec-postgresql/safe-backup/README.md

 The environment variables `PGHOST`, `PGPORT`, `PGDATABASE` and `PGUSER` determine which database cluster is backed up.
-The table `backup` containint the backup information will be created in `PGDATABASE`.
+The table `backup` containing the backup information will be created in `PGDATABASE`.

 The parameter `backup_timeout` can be set to 0 to disable a timeout or to the number of seconds the pre-backup script should wait for the backup to complete before marking the backup as failed.

+If you don't set a timeout and don't call `pgpost.sh` to end the backup, the session waiting for the backup to end will continue until you next call `pgpre.sh`.

 ## Implementation ##